Indians slam ‘unapologetic Islamophobia’ aimed at Pakistan’s cricket team

 ‘Never seen such hostility’

-Veteran cricket writer Kuldip Lal believes the behaviour of the crowd, including several BJP members, has a lot to do with the stadium’s location, Ahmedabad.
+Veteran cricket writer Kuldip Lal believes the behaviour of the crowd at Ahmedabad, which is home to the Indian prime minister and several BJP leaders, has a lot to do with the stadium’s location.

 “If there is one venue where you would have such strong anti-Pakistan public sentiment, it’s Ahmedabad,” Lal told Al Jazeera.